 The EU Energy Focus team’s factsheet entitled ‘H2020 Is it for me’ provides more information on the key aspects of Horizon 2020.

-European Commission's beginner's guide to European Union funding for 2015-2020 can be accessed from here.
+European Commission’s beginner’s guide to European Union funding for 2015-2020 can be accessed from here.
 The guide presents the opportunities for SMEs, NGOs, researchers and other types of organisations per theme and explains the different application procedures.
-It also gives an update on current amounts and sources of funding from the EU for the 2015-2020 financial period and what priorities the EU budget is focussing on.
+It also gives an update on current amounts and sources of funding from the EU for the 2014-2020 financial period and what priorities the EU budget is focusing on.